Filippo Simeoni: Feud with Lance Armstrong

 The race ended two days later.
-By this time, Armstrong had long since secured his victory, and as such, the final stage is a slow stage in which the celebration starts early.
+Normally, by this time the race's winner has long since secured his victory, and as such, the final ride to Paris is a slow stage in which the celebration starts early.
 However, Simeoni was still smarting from Armstrong’s intimidation three days before, and attacked several times.
 Each time, Armstrong's team chased him down.
 Simeoni was again insulted and spat at by other riders after the race.

 Since Simeoni was a prosecution witness in legal proceedings against Ferrari at the time of Armstrong's move against him in the 2004 Tour, Italian authorities threatened to bring charges of witness intimidation against Armstrong.
 In March 2005 Armstrong was interviewed by the authorities, apparently without resolution.
 Armstrong had been indicted by Italian authorities in December 2005.
 A criminal court refused to hear the case in January 2006.
 On 6 March 2006 Armstong's attorney asked a court to drop charges in Simeoni's defamation lawsuit.
 On 13 April 2006 Simeoni dropped the defamation suit and Armstrong dismissed his countersuit.

 Like Christophe Bassons six years earlier, Simeoni's career suffered after his confrontation with Armstrong.
 He found it hard to catch on with a team.
 The final straw came in 2009, when his team was left out of the 2009 Giro d'Italia even though he won the 2008 Italian National champion Road race.
-In protest, Simeoni returned his 2008 Italian Championship jersey in protest in May 2009.
+In protest, Simeoni returned his 2008 Italian Championship jersey in May 2009.
 He was suspended for four months by the Italian Cycling Federation for doing so.
 He retired at the end of the 2009 season.

 In October 2012, USADA stripped Armstrong of all seven of his Tour titles and banned from all sports that follow the World Anti-Doping Code for life, effectively ending his competitive career.
 Simeoni was one of the key witnesses in USADA's case against Armstrong and related how Armstrong threatened him during the 2004 Tour.
 In its "reasoned decision" announcing Armstrong's ban, USADA harshly criticized Armstrong's behavior during the incident, which it called a "sad moment in cycling."
 It found that Armstrong's decision to chase Simeoni down was "dangerous and impetuous," since it put him at serious risk of an accident.
 Moreover, it found that Armstrong had engaged in "attempted witness intimidation," which was in and of itself a violation of the World Anti-Doping Code.

 Armstrong confessed to doping in January 2013.
 When asked about the confession, Simeoni said: "I acknowledge Armstrong's confession on television but he put me through such a humiliating experience and damaged me so much, in terms of sport, morale, and finances that I don't know if I could ever forgive him."

 Simeoni was played by Belgian former professional cyclist Kevin Hulsmans in the 2015 film The Program.